um-pdavila/acs_docs/docs/services/1-access.rst

 Connecting to Advanced Computing Systems
 ========================================

 Use a secure-shell (SSH) client to connect for secure, encrypted communication.
-From within UM's secure network (SecureCanes wired connection on campus) or VPN, connect from:
+From within UM's secure network (UMiamiWireless connection on campus) or VPN, connect from:

 Windows
 ~~~~~~~